 Growing McKinney’s Economy

 Economic Development programs are designed by the city to attract industry and investment, create jobs and otherwise grow the economy.
-This page informs taxpayers about programs and incentives supported by their tax dollars.
+Learn about the programs and incentives supported by your tax dollars.

 The City of McKinney strives to be an open government and provide transparency to the public in all areas.
 We are working to further develop public information in finances, contract and procurement, economic development, public pensions and debt obligations.